Shamir-Lab/DOMINO/README.md

 ## Installation

-### From sources
+### From source
-Download the sources and install according to the following:
+Download the source files and install according to the following:

 Clone the repo from Github:
 ```